How To Find If A Package Is Installed Or Not In Linux And Unix

-A while ago, we wrote an article about how to find a package version in Linux.
-Today, we will see how to find if a package is installed or not in Linux and Unix platforms.
+A while ago, we learned how to find a package version in Linux.
+Today, we will see how to find if a package is installed or not in Unix-like operating systems.
 Finding installed packages in GUI mode is easy.
-Just open the Menu or Dash, and enter the package name in search box.
-That’s all.
+All we have to do is to Just open the Menu or Dash, and enter the package name in search box.
+If the package is installed, you will see the menu entry.
 It is simple as that.
-But, as you may know, there won’t be any GUI in Linux servers.
-So, having the ability to find out a package is installed or not in CLI mode is equally important.
-Now, Let us find out how can be this done in most Linux and Unix distributions.
+But, it is difficult to find it in a system where it doesn’t has GUI mode.
+So, knowing how to find out a package is installed or not in CLI mode is equally important as we do in GUI mode.
+Now, let us find out how can we find if a package is installed or not, shall we?

 Find if a package is installed or not in Linux